santoshtechwiz/codeguru.github.io/_drafts/csharp/min-heap.md

 > The binary heap was introduced by  [J. W. J. Williams](https://www.blogger.com/blog/post/edit/6673695286148904603/654739943086543692#)  in 1964, as a data structure for  [heapsort](https://www.blogger.com/blog/post/edit/6673695286148904603/654739943086543692# "Heapsort").[[2]](https://www.blogger.com/blog/post/edit/6673695286148904603/654739943086543692#)

-This blog post I will show you how to implement min-heap in typescript/javascript.
-In Min-heap lowest item is alwasy on the root while in max-heap highrst value is on the root.
-Both can be used to implement priority queue.
-Some languages have in-built heap implementions but some langujages like C# and JavaScript does not have but we can easily create our own.
+This blog post will show you how to implement min-heap in typescript/javascript.
+Min-heap lowest item is always on the root, while in the max-heap highest value is on the root.
+Both can use both to implement a priority queue.
+Some languages have in-built heap implementations, but some languages like C# and JavaScript do not have, but we can easily create our own.

 A heap implemented with a binary tree that follows the following two rules:

 -   Each node’s Element is greater than or equal to the elements of that node’s children…